deploymenttheory/terraform-importer-jamfpro/README.md

-Pre Requisites

-1. Venv
+# Importer Usage Guide

+## Prerequisites

+### 1. (Virtual) Environment (venv)
-Make sure you have an environment set up with the correct dependancies LIST HOW TO MAKE A VENV HERE
+Make sure you have a/an (virtual) environment set up with the correct dependencies.

-2. Config File
-Ensure you have a valid configuration file, following the exmaple
+Dependancies can be found in the scripts/requirements.txt file

+### 2. Environment Variables
+Have Env vars set. .env file example can be found in examples folder.

+### 3. Configuration File
+Have a valid configuration file.
+Configuration file example can be found in examples folder.

+### 4. Outputs
+Have a valid, pre-made outputs directory.

+## Execute
+Run /scripts/import_via_config_file.py via pipeline or manually.